 Christopher A. Tuttle is an archaeologist whose research focuses on the Hellenistic and Roman periods in the Middle East.
-His specialization is the ancient kingdom of the Nabataeans and their capital city of Petra, where his fieldwork has been centred for nearly 20 years.
-He holds a BA in Classical and Medieval Studies from the University of Massachusetts, Boston and a PhD from the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
-Chris lived and worked full-time in the Middle East for nearly 15 years, first in Jerusalem and then in the Hashemite Kingdom of Jordan.
+His specialisation is the ancient kingdom of the Nabataeans and their capital city of Petra, where his fieldwork has been centred for nearly 20 years.
+He holds a BA in Classical and Medieval Studies from the University of Massachusetts, Boston, and a PhD from the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
+Chris lived and worked full time in the Middle East for nearly 15 years, first in Jerusalem and then in the Hashemite Kingdom of Jordan.

 He was the Associate Director of the American Center of Oriental Research (ACOR) in Amman, Jordan from 2006–2014, during which time he directed field projects in Petra and assisted numerous other archaeological missions in the region.
 During his time based in Amman, he frequently guided archaeology tours of sites in Jordan including ASA’s tour to Jordan in 2009 and 2010.
 He then served for three years as the Executive Director of the Council of American Overseas Research Centers (CAORC) based in Washington, D.C.